-At the end of 2019, the coronavirus broke out, which developed into a pandemic in 2020.
-Our current estimate is that the continuity of the Foundation has been secured for 2020.
-The income for 2020 is secure and there are no problems with respect to the continuity of the activities.
+At the end of 2019, the corona virus broke out, which developed into a pandemic in 2020.
+In the previous annual report, we estimated that the continuity of the Foundation had been secured.
+This estimate has proved to be correct.
+We expect few problems for 2021 as well.